babelomics/MIGNON/3_output.md

 | P-hsa03320-55 | 0.3917     | 0.3999     | 0.4006     | 0.4027     |
 | P-hsa03320-56 | 0.2252     | 0.2238     | 0.2306     | 0.2976     |

+Users can employ this matrix as a substitution of the gene expression matrix for downstream analyses as principal component analysis (PCA) or clustering.
+In addition, interactive tools such as [morpheus](https://software.broadinstitute.org/morpheus/) can help users without programming experience get rich visualizations using only a web browser.

 # Differential signaling results

 File: `differential_signaling.tsv`

 Using the signaling circuit activity matrix as input, MIGNON performs by default all the possible pairwise comparisons between the sample groups supplied by the user.
-This is done by applying a Wilcoxon signed-rank test, where the null hypothesis of symmetry is tested. **If this statistical approach is not suitable for your data because you have an very specific design (e.g. paired data or a low N per group), users can apply an alternative test using the signaling circuit activity matrix**.
-Please take into account that the purpose of MIGNON is to provide a consolidated framework to transform the raw reads into functionally relevant information, but that it can not consider all the possible experimental designs for the downstream statistical analysis.
+This is done by applying a Wilcoxon signed-rank test, where the null hypothesis of symmetry is tested. **If this statistical approach is not suitable for your data because you have a very specific design (e.g. paired data or a low N per group), users can apply an alternative tests using the signaling circuit activity matrix**.
+Please take into account that the purpose of MIGNON is to provide a consolidated framework to transform the raw reads into functionally relevant information, but that it cannot consider all the possible experimental designs for the downstream statistical analysis.

 An example of the differential signaling results can be found in the following table: